amrelsafy/upload-and-analysis/README.md

 ```
 docker compose up --build
 ```
+The app initializes with a super admin user to login with the classic admin credentials
+Username: admin
+Password: admin

 ## Core features
 - Implementing JWT Authentication guard
 - Implementing Admin Role guard
 - Hashing Passwords before registering

+## File Upload
+- Receiving single or multiple files through HTTP request as multipart form data
+- Validating each file size and file type
+- Queueing each file for processing asynchronously using NestJS Bull on top of local redis

+## File Processing
+- Extracting metadata and storing it in the database
+- If file type is PDF => Parse using PdfParse to extract text content and store in the database
+- If file type is Image => Parse using Tesseract.js to extract text content and store in the database
+- If file type is CSV => Parse using Papaparse to extract and format data to text to store in the database

 ## Technologies Used
 - Nest.js used to build the server side